Thumbs & Ammo Nopes Out of Gunplay

 Worm: “No, I said ‘allo’, but that’s close enough.”

-(One of my very first tastes of dialectal / regional English!)
+(The worm was one of my very first tastes of dialectal / regional English!)

 If my memory serves, the puppetry effects in Labyrinth are mostly better than in The Dark Crystal, Jim Henson’s previous fantasy movie.
 (Note to self: Find out if I can rent / stream The Dark Crystal.
 Local library to the rescue!)